 Hand care tips

 - Nexcare Tape (available at Target and probably elsewhere) This is a fabric-like thin tape.
 I use it to protect minor burns, blisters, or cuts while I practice.
 (But don’t apply the sticky portion directly to a cut!)
 It’s less bulky than a band-aid and less slippery as well.
 I would probably not have graduated from college if not for this tape.
 It can leave a sticky residue on the harp strings, but this can be brushed off with no lasting effects.
 Most pharmacies sell this tape in a wide width, but apparently Setzer Pharmacy on the corner of Rice St. and Larpenteur Ave. sells the skinny width, which is the most useful.

 - Wait awhile after a bath, a shower, a long session of gardening, dishwashing, or any activity where your hands are wet before you practice.
-Your poor fingers will develop blisters!
+Your fingers will be less likely to develop blisters.

 - In cold weather warm your hands up with a hot beverage, jumping jacks, or finger-less gloves before practicing.
 This will help reduce the possibility of injury.
 From fall to late spring I wear wrist warmers while practicing.